 Albany, New York

-You’d think a city like San Francisco would be at the forefront of supporting LGBTQ rights, but, oddly enough, it’s Albany.
+You’d think a city like San Francisco would be at the forefront of supporting LGBTQ rights, but, oddly enough, it’s Albany, New York.
 The city created the first gay and lesbian community center in the country, and it’s Albany that was home to one of the earliest transgender groups dating back to the 1950s.

 The city may not have the crazy, never-ending nightlife of NYC, and it may not have the sheer numbers of NYC, but, for general “Queer Life,” Albany ranks seventh in the country–not to shabby for a city overshadowed by the Big Apple.